 From the very beginning I wanted to know what I was growing, I don't mean just tomatos, or potatos I wanted to know the variety, the cultivar, the name given to the veggies.
 I wanted to get to know this product I was growing, and develop an understanding for the vegetables under my care.
 I chose my seed carefully, the varities for my area, and even some my mom grew.
 Always trying new varieties of every veggie.

-Below is a list of the veggies from our 2012 season and some planned for this 2013 season.
 This should give you some idea what you can expect to find in your weekly shares, veggies are listed in no particular order of readiness.